Individual 401(k) Plan

-Here is one example of how the Individual 401(k) plan can help business owners save more for retirement.
-In this case, the Individual 401(k) plan maximizes contributions for a sole proprietor with net income of $255,000 in 2013.
+For example, an Individual 401(k) plan can help business owners save more for retirement as the plan maximizes contributions for a sole proprietor with net income of $260,000 in 2014.
 The owner is eligible to contribute the maximum 25% of adjusted earned income for the profit sharing contribution and defer the maximum of $17,500.
-Because the sole proprietor is over 50, he is allowed an additional deductible $5,500 catch-up.
-This illustration shows a comparison to the SEP and SIMPLE IRAs and to a profit sharing plan.
+If the sole proprietor is over 50 years old, he is allowed an additional deductible $5,500 catch-up.

 Investment Options - Unlike other retirement plans, investments for the Individual 401(k) are not limited to mutual funds.
 Because our Individual 401(k) is fully selfdirected, the investor can select from the investments available in the brokerage account: stocks, bonds, and mutual funds.

 To Get Started - To open a Principal Trust Company Individual 401(k) plan, first download our IRS approved plan document.
 A brokerage account must then be set up with an investment firm.